biancabrown23/ios-structs-classes-lab/README.md

 Does this code work?
 Why or why not?

+// Code does not work because self is immutable, which means that you wont be able to change it.

 Fix the `BankAccount` struct so it does work.

+struct BankAccount {
+var owner: String
+var balance: Double

+mutating func deposit(_ amount: Double) {
+balance += amount
+}

+mutating func withdraw(_ amount: Double) {
+balance -= amount
+}
+}

 Given the code below (which should incorporate any fixes you made):